pdfernhout/narrafirma/README.md

 - Most of the the NarraFirma code implements a web-browser-based single-page application.
 - The client-side code is written in TypeScript which is transpiled to JavaScript.
-- The application supports supports mult-user editing of content using a message-based triple store approach called "Pointrel".
+- The application supports supports multi-user editing of content using a message-based triple store approach called "Pointrel".
 - Each change to the application state generates a JSON AJAX message.
 - Interface building is done using [Mithril](https://lhorie.github.io/mithril/index.html) (an earlier version used Dojo).
 - Interactive graphs are drawn using D3.